 Speed Up the Drying Time of Primers in 6 Ways

 You may also speed up the drying time of primers.
-Here we present six ways to help you decrease the drying process of your preferred primer.
+Here, I’ll share six methods that can help you reduce the drying process of your chosen primer.

 Use Your Hairdryer